JimDesu/basis-lang/spec.md

 **READ parameters** are passed by value at the observable level.
 The callee receives a copy of the caller's slot.
 The caller's slot is bit-identical to its pre-call state after the call, regardless of whether the call succeeds or fails.
 Implementation latitude: the implementation may pass READ parameters by reference under the hood, since the transitive READ contract (§6.5) precludes the writes that would make by-reference observable; the language commits to by-value at the *observable* level only.

-**PRODUCE and REFERENCE parameters** are passed by **call-by-copy-restore**.
+**CREATE and UPDATE parameters** are passed by **call-by-copy-restore**.
 The callee receives a copy of the caller's slot value, operates on the copy, and on *successful* return the (possibly-modified) copy is written back to the caller's slot.
 On *failure*, no write-back occurs; the caller's slot is bit-identical to its pre-call state.

 The copy-restore mechanism is the operational realization of the language's "mutation either succeeds fully or fails fully" principle.
 Failure-atomicity falls out of the calling convention with no transactional machinery and no rollback code in user programs.
 The pre-call state of the caller's slot is preserved by the structure of the convention rather than by explicit restoration logic.
+The deep element-copy this performs for a runtime-length buffer flowing out through a writeable parameter — landing its elements in the caller's storage rather than sharing a handle that would dangle once the callee's region is reclaimed — is the same act the lateral copy operator `<<` (§7.1) surfaces and names for a store into a resting place.

 The pointer case composes cleanly.
-For a parameter of pointer type `^T`, the *pointer value* itself is what's copied (READ) or copy-restored (PRODUCE / REFERENCE), not the pointee.
+For a parameter of pointer type `^T`, the *pointer value* itself is what's copied (READ) or copy-restored (CREATE / UPDATE), not the pointee.
 A writeable `^T` (i.e., `^T'` or `^T&` per the nameless-context rule of §6.2, or `^T 'name` / `^T &name` per the named-context rule) lets the callee swap which `T` the caller's slot points at; a non-writeable `^T` does not.
 The pointee's storage is reached *through* the pointer; reads and writes through the pointer touch storage that, by the no-non-local-state principle's provision-chain rule (§1.4), was reached by explicit provision.

-For PRODUCE parameters specifically, the caller's slot may be uninitialized at the call boundary, and the copy-restore mechanism handles the initialization gracefully: the callee's local copy is a fresh slot of the parameter type that the callee is statically obligated to fill via the productive write, and on success the produced value is committed to the caller's slot.
+For CREATE parameters specifically, the caller's slot may be uninitialized at the call boundary, and the copy-restore mechanism handles the initialization gracefully: the callee's local copy is a fresh slot of the parameter type that the callee is statically obligated to fill via the CREATE write, and on success the produced value is committed to the caller's slot.
 On failure the caller's slot remains in its pre-call state, which for a fresh `#`-introduction was uninitialized — the initialization analysis (§6.14) tracks this as the slot remaining uninitialized after the failed call.
 The caller's analysis records the call's two outcomes as separate edges on the failure-state lattice (§4.13), with the initialization analysis joining the per-edge results.

 ### 6.5 The Transitive READ Contract